icopy-site/awesome/docs/awesome/awesome-saltstack.md

 ## License

 [![CC0](https://camo.githubusercontent.com/60561947585c982aee67ed3e3b25388184cc0aa3/687474703a2f2f6d6972726f72732e6372656174697665636f6d6d6f6e732e6f72672f70726573736b69742f627574746f6e732f38387833312f7376672f63632d7a65726f2e737667)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Henk](https://hbokh.github.io/) has waived all copyright and related or neighboring rights to this work.n/zero/1.0/)

-To the extent possible under law, [Henk](https://hbokh.github.io/) has waived all copyright and related or neighboring rights to this work.n/zero/1.0/)

 To the extent possible under law, [Henk](https://hbokh.github.io/) has waived all copyright and related or neighboring rights to this work.